 Kafue Cushion, Printed

-In Greek Mythology, Nymphaea, water lilies are seen as a feminine spirit that inhabits fresh water.
-Over time, different cultures have formed their own unique beliefs about the Nymphaea species.
-Egyptians believe they create unity and symbolise the circle of life.
-In Asia the plant represents universality, in Buddhism enlightenment and in Hinduism they are seen as a symbol of purity.
-Lilies grow in mud but creates a pure flower without blemishes.
+In Greek mythology, Nymphaea (water lilies) are seen as feminine spirits that inhabit fresh water.
+Over time, different cultures formed their own unique beliefs about the Nymphaea species.
+Egyptians believed they create unity and symbolise the circle of life.
+In Asia the plant represents universality, in Buddhism enlightenment and in Hinduism it is seen as a symbol of purity.
+Lilies grow in mud, but create a pure flower without blemishes.

 We realised that their freshwater habitats are threatened.
-Fresh water is becoming more limited year after year, with reserves now standing on about 1%.
-We need to stand together to become more conscientious on how we use one of our most valuable resources.
+Fresh water is becoming more limited year after year, with reserves now standing at about 1%.
+We need to become more conscientious of how we use one of our most valuable resources.

-The dried and pressed Nymphaea specimens used in our range come from South African research herbariums who conduct research in keeping our natural resources sustainable.
+The dried and pressed Nymphaea specimens used in our range come from South African research herbariums, which conduct research on keeping our natural resources sustainable.

-The colours of the preserved Nymphaea specimens changed over the years.
-As they changed we should change in the way we use water, one of our scarcest resources.
+The colours of the preserved Nymphaea specimens change over the years.
+As they change so should we in the way we use water, one of our scarcest resources.